What is the name of the Special Educational Needs Coordinator (SENDCo) at The King Edwards VI School and what is her role?

 How does the school involve outside agencies in meeting the needs of students with special educational needs?

 The school is able to make referrals to a number of outside agencies including the Local Inclusion Support Team.
 Where necessary, the school will refer a student to an external specialist, after consultation with parents.
 The school also has contacts with health professionals, such as the school nurse, speech and language therapists and occupational therapists.
 We may also contact specialist medical services, social services or voluntary organisations and may carry out specialist programmes recommended by them.
 If a student requires specialist equipment we liaise with the appropriate local service to establish what is necessary.

 What is the Local Authority’s local offer?

-The Children’s and Families Bill 2014 and the SEN Code of Practice 2014 require Local authorities to produce a ‘Local Offer’.
+The Children’s and Families Bill 2014 and the SEND Code of Practice 2014 require Local authorities to produce a ‘Local Offer’.
 The Local Authority Local Offer has two key purposes:

 To provide clear, comprehensive and accessible information about the support and opportunities that are available

 To make provision more responsive to local need and aspirations by directly involving young people with SEND, parents and carers and service providers in its development and review.

 The Northumberland Local Offer can be found here.